rojcyk/figmaIO/README.md

  * rendered and the plugin logic) you need to check for its existence. */

 if (io) {
-  io.send(
-    'data_update', /* What is the name of the event that is happening?
-Can be anything */ {
+/* What is the name of the event that is happening?
+Can be anything */ io.send('data_update', {
      /* any object you want */
    })
 }